jeffersongt/react-template/README.md

 If it fails :

 remove this part in the line "start" from package.json : `export NODE_OPTIONS=--openssl-legacy-provider ; `

+To launch the template in a docker container :

+`docker-compose up --build`

 # Technologies